mxagar/dermatologist-ai/README.md

 ## ISIC Challenge 2017

-The [2017 ISIC Challenge on Skin Lesion Analysis Towards Melanoma Detection](https://challenge.isic-archive.com/landing/2017/) is already closed,
+Although the [2017 ISIC Challenge on Skin Lesion Analysis Towards Melanoma Detection](https://challenge.isic-archive.com/landing/2017/) is already closed, information on the challenge can be obtained from the official [website](https://challenge.isic-archive.com/landing/2017/).

+The challenge had three parts or tasks:

+- Part 1: Lesion Segmentation Task
+- Part 2: Dermoscopic Feature Classification Task
+- Part 3: Disease Classification Task

+The present project deals only with the third part or task.

 ### Challenge Results

-The organizers published an interesting summary of the results and insights from the best contributions in [this article](https://arxiv.org/pdf/1710.05006.pdf); some interesting points are:
+The challenge organizers published an interesting summary of the results and insights from the best contributions in [this article](https://arxiv.org/pdf/1710.05006.pdf); some interesting points associated with the third part/task are:

 - A
 - B